routsiddharth/Lunch-Time/README.md

 ### Shop

 In the shop, you can buy three things: backgrounds, skins, and shields.
 Skins are what your player looks like while you are playing the game.
 Backgrounds are, well, backgrounds, but you can only upgrade them.
 If you choose to buy the next background, you cannot go back to your previous background.
 Shields are another power-up, but shields cannot be obtained in normal gameplay.
 You can buy a shield, and if you hit an obstacle while you have 1 or more shields, the game will not end, and you will instead lose a shield.

-## Designs

-I am not a graphic designer, so I apologize if the game does not look that great.
-All of the images for obstacles have been downloaded from Google Images.
-This game is not going to be used for any commercial purposes.

 ## Thank you!